 Einkorn is civilization’s first wheat, grown by farmers 5,000 years ago.
 It’s healthy and tasty — and my family has been exclusively baking with it for more than a year.

 Why?
 Because of the gentler, older form of gluten, we find we digest it better than modern wheat.
 And where modern wheat can trigger slight seasonal allergies for me, einkorn does not.

 You’ll get to hear about all the differences between einkorn and modern wheat from my guest in today’s podcast, Jade Koyle from Ancient Grains — the complete transcript is below as well as the audio version.

 It’s fascinating!
 I enjoyed every moment of learning more about einkorn and its comeback.

-If you're ready to try einkorn (or want to try US-grown einkorn), be sure to try out Jade's einkorn!
-It's my favorite and bakes the every day no-knead bread we love (you can get that recipe here free).
+You may have read Ancient Grains 101, but now you’re ready to try einkorn (or want to try US-grown einkorn).
+Be sure to try out Jade’s einkorn!
+It’s my favorite and bakes the every day no-knead bread we love (you can get that recipe here free).

 Won’t play for you?
 Try here.
 Mobile or desktop users, you can hear my podcast with Stitcher, on-demand and on-the-go.
 (What’s Stitcher?)
 You can also get it on iTunes or subscribe in the Podcasts app.